hfp/xconfigure/config/cp2k/README.md

 ## Step-by-step Guide<a name="build-an-official-release"></a>

-<a name="getting-the-source-code"></a>This step-by-step guide aims to build an MPI/OpenMP-hybrid version of the official release of CP2K by using the GNU Compiler Collection, Intel MPI, Intel MKL, LIBXSMM, ELPA, LIBXC, and LIBINT.
+<a name="getting-the-source-code"></a>This step-by-step guide aims to build an MPI/OpenMP-hybrid version of the official release of CP2K by using the GNU Compiler Collection, Intel&#160;MPI, Intel&#160;MKL, LIBXSMM, ELPA, LIBXC, and LIBINT.
 Internet connectivity is assumed on the build-system.
 Please note that such limitations can be worked around or avoided with additional steps.
 However, this simple step-by-step guide aims to make some reasonable assumptions.

-As the step-by-step guide uses GNU Fortran (version 7.x or 8.x is recommended), only Intel MKL (2019.x recommended) and Intel MPI (2018.x recommended) need to be sourced (sourcing all Intel development tools of course does not harm).
+As the step-by-step guide uses GNU Fortran (version 8.3 is recommended), only Intel&#160;MKL (2019.x recommended) and Intel&#160;MPI (2018.x recommended) need to be sourced (sourcing all Intel development tools of course does not harm).

+**NOTE**: GNU&#160;GCC version 7.x or 8.x is highly recommended (CP2K built with GCC&#160;9.1 does not pass regression tests).

 ```bash
 source /opt/intel/compilers_and_libraries_2018.5.274/linux/mpi/intel64/bin/mpivars.sh
 source /opt/intel/compilers_and_libraries_2019.3.199/linux/mkl/bin/mklvars.sh intel64
 ```

-To install Intel Math Kernel Library and Intel MPI from a public repository depends on the Linux distribution's package manager.
+To install Intel Math Kernel Library and Intel&#160;MPI from a public repository depends on the Linux distribution's package manager.
 For newer distributions, both libraries are likely part of the official repositories.
 Otherwise a suitable repository must be added to the package manager (not subject of this document).
 For example, installing with `yum` looks like:

 ```bash
 sudo yum install intel-mkl-2019.4-070.x86_64
 sudo yum install intel-mpi-2018.3-051.x86_64
 ```

-Please note, the ARCH file (used later/below to build CP2K) attempts to find Intel MKL even if the `MKLROOT` environment variable is not present.
+Please note, the ARCH file (used later/below to build CP2K) attempts to find Intel&#160;MKL even if the `MKLROOT` environment variable is not present.
 The MPI library is implicitly known when using compiler wrapper scripts (no need for `I_MPI_ROOT`).
 Installing the proper software stack and drivers for an HPC fabric to be used by MPI is out of scope in this document.
 If below check fails, the MPI's bin-folder must be added to the path.

 ```text
 $ mpif90 --version